MinchinWeb/openttd-progressive-rail/readme.txt

 Version History
 -------------------------------------------------------------------------------
+Version 2 [2013-01-12]
-Version 1 [2012-11-03]
+ : Different colours for different railtypes on the minimap Version 1 [2012-11-03]
- * Initial implementation
+ : Initial implementation
- * Supports normal rails, electrified rails, monorail, maglev and vacuum tube
+ : Supports normal rails, electrified rails, monorail, maglev and vacuum tube

 See the attached CHANGELOG.txt for full version history.